Portland Trail Blazers: Team branding

 The Blazers' initial uniforms were white at home and red on the road.
 The 1970–1975 design featured a swooping tail accenting the last letter ('blazers' on the home uniforms; 'Portland' on the road uniforms).
 The 1975–1977 uniforms featured the team name written vertically on the right side; this uniform was used in their 1977 championship season.

-Following their championship victory, the Blazers unveiled what is now their most iconic look, featuring a "blaze" strip that runs diagonally down the uniform.
-The team also switched their road uniforms to black.
-The 1977–1991 set featured lowercase lettering, while a red uniform was used in lieu of the black uniforms from 1979 to 1985.
+Following their championship victory, the Blazers unveiled a new look featuring a red, black and/or white sash that runs diagonally down the uniform.
+The team also switched their road uniforms to black, which they wore from 1977 to 1979, and again from 1985 to 1991.
+In the interim, a red uniform was used in lieu of the black uniforms from 1979 to 1985.
+These uniforms contained the lowercase 'blazers' in front.
 Following a redesign in the 1991–92 season, the Blazers updated their look to feature uppercase letters.
-A 2002–03 rebrand saw the team add silver accents and introduce a red alternate uniform, while a slight change in the 2005–06 season saw the Blazers return to the city name on their road uniforms.
+Initially, the white uniform featured black letters with red drop shadows, but the color scheme was reversed mid-season.
+The black uniform letters were changed to white with red drop shadows.
+A 2002–03 rebrand saw the team add silver accents, update the white uniform letters back to black, and introduce a red alternate uniform, while a slight change in the 2005–06 season saw the Blazers return to the city name on their road uniforms.

-The 2009–10 season saw the Blazers unveil a fourth alternate uniform, a design that features the team's 'Rip City' nickname and a more subtle version of the "blaze" on the side.
+The 2009–10 season saw the Blazers unveil a fourth alternate uniform, a design that features the team's 'Rip City' nickname and a more subtle version of the sash on the side.
 This uniform was tweaked to include sleeves in the 2014–15 season.
-For the 2012–13 season, the Blazers changed their red alternate uniform to include black lettering, a more modernized "blaze" strip, and the pinwheel logo atop of it.
+For the 2012–13 season, the Blazers changed their red alternate uniform to include black lettering, a more tapered sash, and the pinwheel logo atop of it.

 For the 2017–18 season, the Blazers made some slight revisions to their look upon moving to Nike, changing the alignment of the city and team name from italicized to straight while adding the 'Rip City' nickname on the waistband.
-They also changed their red alternate uniform to include a black and grey variation of the "blaze" strip inspired from the team's pinwheel logo and a lack of white elements.
+They also changed their red alternate uniform to include a black and grey variation of the sash inspired from the team's pinwheel logo and a lack of white elements.
 In the 2019–20 season, the red "Statement" uniform was updated to feature white letters, white numbers with black trim and a thin white strip above the series of black and grey strips.
 This was due to visibility concerns surrounding the previous red uniform.
 Then in the 2022–23 season, in collaboration with Damian Lillard, the Trail Blazers updated their "Statement" uniform, only featuring the iconic "pinwheel" logo in black along with black/red side striping inspired by the aforementioned logo.
+In the 2025–26 season, both the "Association" and "Icon" uniform eliminated the silver accents and the contrasting neck and armhole striping.